Shutong-Song/network-analysis-using-python-and-R/README.md

 3. Plot large size network graph using Tableau
+    1. create the "df_tableau_network.csv" using functions in script Tableau_file.py (see details inside the .py file)
-    1. read in the saved csv file "df_tableau_network.csv" as txt file, select an empty sheet in Tableau
+    1. use Tableau to read in the saved csv file "df_tableau_network.csv" as txt file, select an empty sheet in Tableau
     2. drag X into Columns, drag Y twice into Rows, set all X and Y into dimension data types
     3. on Marks section, change Y(2) to Line type
     ![step3](dataset/tableau_network_steps/plot_tableau_step3.PNG)